FarzeanHassim/aml-risk-triage-system/README.md

 ## Operational Considerations
 Rules-based systems may generate false positives and lack adaptability.

-In real-world applications, thresholds and scoring weights would be calibrated using historical data to balance detection accuracy and operational efficiency.
+In real-world applications, thresholds and scoring weights would be calibrated using historical data to balance detection effectiveness and operational efficiency.

 ---